Kate Winslet

-Early life and background
+Early life

-Kate Elizabeth Winslet was born on 5 October 1975, in Reading, Berkshire, to Sally Anne (née Bridges) and Roger John Winslet.
-She is primarily of British descent, but also has Irish ancestry on her father's side and Swedish ancestry on her mother's side.
-Her mother worked as a nanny and waitress, and her father, a struggling actor, took labouring jobs to support the family.
+Kate Elizabeth Winslet was born on 5 October 1975 in Reading, Berkshire, to Sally Ann (née Bridges) and Roger John Winslet.
+Her mother worked as a nanny and waitress, while her father, a struggling actor, took labouring jobs to support the family.
 Her maternal grandparents were both actors and ran the Reading Repertory Theatre Company.
 Winslet has two sisters, Anna and Beth, both of whom are actresses, and a younger brother, Joss.
-The family had limited financial means; they lived on free meal benefits and were supported by a charity named the Actors' Charitable Trust.
+The siblings are of British, Irish, and Swedish descent.
+The family had limited financial means; they lived on free meal benefits and were supported by a charity, the Actors' Charitable Trust.
 When Winslet was ten, her father severely injured his foot in a boating accident and found it harder to work, leading to more financial hardships for the family.
 Winslet has said her parents always made them feel cared for and that they were a supportive family.

 Winslet attended St Mary and All Saints' Church of England primary school.
 Living in a family of actors inspired her to pursue acting from a young age.
 She and her sisters participated in amateur stage shows at school and at a local youth theatre, named Foundations.
 When she was five, Winslet made her first stage appearance as Mary in her school's production of the Nativity play.
-She describes herself as an overweight child, and was called "blubber" by her schoolmates and was bullied for her appearance.
+She describes herself as an overweight child who was called "blubber" by her schoolmates and bullied for her appearance.
 She said she did not let this stop her.

-At eleven, Winslet was accepted into the Redroofs Theatre School in Maidenhead.
+At eleven, Winslet was accepted into the Redroofs Theatre School, an independent school in Maidenhead.
 The school also functioned as an agency and took students to London to audition for acting jobs.
 She appeared in a Sugar Puffs commercial and dubbed for foreign films.
 At school, she was made head girl, took part in productions of Alice's Adventures in Wonderland and The Lion, the Witch and the Wardrobe, and played the lead role of Wendy Darling in Peter Pan.
 She worked simultaneously with the Starmaker Theatre Company in Reading.
 She participated in over twenty of their stage productions, but was rarely selected as the lead due to her weight.
 Nonetheless, she played key roles as Miss Agatha Hannigan in Annie, the Mother Wolf in The Jungle Book, and Lena Marelli in Bugsy Malone.